Full K-Shield Workflow

 Purpose:

-Review Nmap score, open ports, unexpected ports, Rkhunter status, and Rkhunter warnings.
+Review the Nmap score, port-scan summary, open ports, and supporting monitoring cards.

 Steps: